luangjokaj/luangjokaj/README.md

 Hi there 👋

-My name is Luan, currently living and working in 🇨🇭 Switzerland.
+My name is Luan.
 I'm a UX Engineer & Designer.
 Obsessed with visual goodness, details and minimal forms.
 Bridging the gap between design and code.

-🚀 Some of my main open-source projects:
+🚀 Some of my open-source projects:

 - 🍒 [**Cherry**](https://cherry.design/) - A design system to build the web.
 - 🎈 [**WordPressify**](https://www.wordpressify.co/) - Automate your WordPress development workflow.